canada-ca/canada-ca.github.io/_posts/2019-10-07-tips-travel-contact.md

 <summary>
 Detailed description
 </summary>
 <p>A screen capture shows the printed flyer entitled Traveller's checklist advertised in a banner ad at the top of the original Travel and tourism page.
 To the left, a series of 3 screen captures show excerpts of the 3 redesigned pages and the link text that led to the checklist content in the prototype.
 The first page has the link text "Planning your trip".
 A cut-away of the Planning your trip page has the link text, "Before you go."
-A cut-away of the Before you go page shows the checklist content.<br>
+A cut-away of the Before you go page shows the checklist content.</p>
-<br></p>
 </details>
 <br>
 <br>